nianfd/QASAE/README.md

 # QASAE
-Code and Data of the paper "Quantitative Analysis of Steel Alloy Elements Based on LIBS and Deep Learning of Multi-perspective Features"
+Code of the paper "Quantitative Analysis of Steel Alloy Elements Based on LIBS and Deep Learning of Multi-perspective Features"

 Training the model:
 python train.py